 3. Is Lake Nasser natural or man-made?

-4. What kind of wildlife can be found around Lake Nasser?
+4. What wildlife lives around Lake Nasser?

 5. Can tourists visit Lake Nasser?